edsponsler/sommas/README.md

     4. Vertex AI Search will automatically detect the changes in the `processed_corpus.jsonl` file and re-index your datastore.

 You have now successfully completed Phase 1 of the ASRR Project.
 Congratulations!

+---

+## ASRR Phase 2: The Conversational Analyst

+You've built a powerful, private search engine.
+In Phase 2, we will transform this search engine into a conversational partner.
+The objective is to create a true subject matter expert—an AI you can dialogue with to clarify concepts, ask follow-up questions, and receive answers that are synthesized and grounded *only* in your curated documents.

+We will use the Vertex AI Agent Builder framework to wrap our search engine in a conversational layer, and Streamlit to create a simple but effective web interface for interaction.

+### Step 7: Configure the Conversational App

+The `app.py` script, which runs the conversational agent, needs to know the ID of your search app and which Cloud Storage bucket to use for temporary files.

+1.  **Find Your Data Store ID:**
+    *   In the Google Cloud Console, navigate to **AI Applications**.
+    *   Select the **Apps** tab and click on the `asrr-search-engine` app you created in Phase 1.
+    *   In the app's menu, select the **Data** tab.
+    *   You will see your datastore listed.
+Copy its **ID** (it will be a long alphanumeric string).

+2.  **Update Your `.env` File:**
+    *   Open the `.env` file in your project.
+    *   You will see placeholders for `DATA_STORE_ID` and `STAGING_BUCKET`.
+    *   Paste the **Data Store ID** you just copied as the value for `DATA_STORE_ID`.
+    *   For `STAGING_BUCKET`, provide the full path to the staging bucket you created in Step 3 (e.g., `gs://your-unique-staging-bucket-name`).

+### Step 8: Understanding the Conversational Analyst (`app.py`)

+The `app.py` script orchestrates three main components to bring your conversational analyst to life:

+1.  **The Search Tool (`search_knowledge_base`):**
+    This Python function is the bridge to the search engine you built in Phase 1.
+It takes a user's query string as input.
+It initializes the `discoveryengine` client and points it to your specific data store using the `GCP_PROJECT_ID` and `DATA_STORE_ID` from your `.env` file.
+It sends the query and formats the raw search results into a clean string, including the content and the source file for each result.
+This formatted string is what the agent will "read" to find an answer.

+2.  **The Agent (`Agent`):**
+    The agent is the "brain" of the operation, created using `from google.adk.agents import Agent`.
+It's initialized with a specific generative model (like Gemini 2.5 Flash) and, most importantly, the `search_knowledge_base` function is passed into its `tools` list.
+This tells the agent: "When you need to answer a question, you have one tool you can use: this search function."
+The agent learns to automatically call this tool with a relevant search query whenever it needs information.

+3.  **The Web Interface (`Streamlit`):**
+    Streamlit is a framework that turns Python scripts into interactive web apps. `app.py` uses it to create the chat interface.
+    *   `st.title` sets the page title.
+    *   `st.session_state` is used to remember the chat history, so the conversation persists as you interact with the app.
+    *   The main loop waits for user input with `st.chat_input`.
+When you send a message, it's added to the history and displayed on the screen.
+    *   The agent's response is streamed back to the UI using `st.write_stream`, providing a real-time, "typing" effect for a better user experience.

+### Step 9: Launch and Interact with Your Analyst

+With the configuration complete, you can now launch the web application.

+1.  **Launch the App:**
+    *   In your WSL terminal (with the `.venv` virtual environment active), run the following command:
+        ```bash
+        streamlit run app.py
+        ```

+2.  **Interact with the Analyst:**
+    *   This command will start a local web server and should automatically open a new tab in your browser.
+You'll be greeted by the "ASRR: The Conversational Analyst" interface.
+    *   Try asking the same questions from the end of Phase 1.
+Notice the difference: instead of just a list of search results, the agent now provides a synthesized, conversational answer with citations pointing back to the source documents.

+---

+## Phase 2 Complete

+Congratulations!
+You have successfully completed Phase 2 of the ASRR project.
+You now have a functional conversational agent that can reason over your private document set, providing grounded, synthesized answers through an interactive web interface.
+This lays the critical foundation for Phase 3, where we will explore deploying, evaluating, and extending the agent's capabilities.